 Tests for the detection of Pfeiffer’s glandular fever

 The gold standard for infectious mononucleosis is ELISA.
 The protection is achieved by the detection of virus-specific IgM antibodies (against the viral capsid antigen).
-An infection takes place by the detection of EBNA IgG antibodies.
+Infection takes place by the detection of EBNA IgG antibodies.

 Paul Bunnell Test

-The mononucleosis rapid test is characterized by a low specificity and sensitivity and it hardly plays a role in current diagnostics.
+Low specificity and sensitivity.
+It characterizes the mononucleosis rapid test hardly plays a role in current diagnostics.